Skip to main content

 I/O Bound Task

-Let's say we have a setup where we have an API request that comes in, like for a user registration, and the API needs to call a handle() function that:
+Let's say you have a setup where you have an API request that comes in, like for a user registration, and the API needs to call a handle() function that:

 • Creates a new user